ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 # Webhooks with Commerce.js SDK and Nuxt.js

-This guide continues from (Creating a Checkout with Commerce.js SDK and Nuxt.js)[Creating a Checkout](https://github.com/ElijahKotyluk/nuxt-cjs-adding-products)
+This guide continues from (Creating a Checkout with Commerce.js SDK and Nuxt.js)[Creating a Checkout](https://github.com/ElijahKotyluk/commercejs-nuxt-checkout/blob/master/README.md)

-This guide illustrates how to create a webhook in the Chec dashboard and use it to send an Email to the customer also how to create a simple confirmation page.
+In this guide, I will illustrate how to create a webhook in the Chec dashboard and then use it to send an Email to the customer.
+I'll also be creating a simple order confirmation page.

 [Live Demo](https://cjs-nuxt-webhook.herokuapp.com/)